 "Jeopardy!" host Alex Trebek, who is undergoing treatment for the same disease, hoped both could complete the year as pancreatic cancer survivors.
 Trebek recently gave conflicting updates on his condition, saying he's "doing well" in one announcement this month, but revealing his prognosis has gotten worse and that he sometimes feels like "I want to die" in an interview with The New York Times.

 Trebek, who was diagnosed in 2019, has been working with the World Pancreatic Coalition to raise awareness and teach people about the symptoms of the deadly disease.

-In the PSA released in October, Trebek noted the low survival rate of pancreatic cancer and said he wished he had known the warning signs.
+In a public service announcement released last October, Trebek said he wished he had been aware of the warning signs.

-"I wish I had known earlier that the persistent stomach pain I experienced prior to my diagnosis was a symptom of pancreatic cancer," he said in the PSA, before listing other symptoms.
+"I wish I had known earlier that the persistent stomach pain I experienced prior to my diagnosis was a symptom of pancreatic cancer," he said in the PSA.

 What is the survival rate?

 The overall statistics remain grim: More than 90% of patients die within five years of learning they have pancreatic cancer, according to the American Cancer Society.

 That number rises to 97% of patients whose pancreatic cancer has spread to distant parts of the body, as in Lewis' and Trebek’s case.

 Still some people do beat the odds and go on to live for years.
 Supreme Court Justice Ruth Bader Ginsburg is a long-term survivor.
 She's currently being treated for a recurrence of liver cancer.

 “Nobody knows why these patients live longer than other people with pancreatic cancer, but something is clearly setting them apart,” said Dr. Vinod Balachandran, a member of Memorial Sloan Kettering’s David M. Rubenstein Center for Pancreatic Cancer Research in New York City, in a statement.